NESTLab/sensor-degradation-filter/docs/utility_scripts_functions.md

 ```

 ### `compute_rmsd_df.py`
 (For use with the dynamic degradation data only) This script computes the RMSD values for the HDF files generated using the [`extract_dynamic_degradation_data.py`](#extract_dynamic_degradation_datapy) script.
 It outputs a single HDF file filled with the RMSD values.

->:info: You may need to remove the empty HDF files from the previous step&mdash;these are generated when a particular combination of the parameters do not have the experimental data to be matched with.
+>:information_source: You may need to remove the empty HDF files from the previous step&mdash;these are generated when a particular combination of the parameters do not have the experimental data to be matched with.
 Otherwise, the script might raise errors.

 ```
 $ compute_rmsd_df.py <FOLDER-CONTAINING-HDF-FILE-PAIRS>